Frequently Asked Questions

 Why didn’t I receive a scholarship?

 A strong essay is key to receiving a scholarship.
 I would encourage students to have several people who know you well (friends, family, professors, clergy) read your essay for content, spelling and grammar before submitting it.
-See more on the essay content under the Required Documents section.
+We look for students who are actively

 Is there funding available from other Native organizations?